Boca Raton Irrevocable Trust Attorney

 - Probate avoidance

 There are many different types of irrevocable trusts.
-Please consult with your Boca Raton irrevocable trust attorney to determine which type of trust best suits your goals.
+Please consult with your Boca Raton irrevocable trust lawyer to determine which type of trust best suits your goals.
 The types of irrevocable trusts often used include:

 - Intentionally Defective Grantor Trusts